Frequently Asked Questions

 Can I join the Board?

+Yes, in the future when a space becomes available.
+In order to join you will need to be a shareholder and be voted on at an AGM.
 The Board can also co-opt a member for a specific task or for a specific need for a limited period of time without the need for an AGM vote.
 You can also become an advisor to the Board if you have a particular skill we are looking for.

 Any more questions?